 What is SSS

-Student Support Services is a federally funded Trio program designed to provide specific activities and services for 190 bachelor degree students.
+Student Support Services is a federally funded Trio program designed to provide specific activities and services for 196 bachelor degree students.
 These students are in need of academic support and meet at least one, if not more, of the following criteria: 1) low income, 2) first generation, and/or 3) have a documented disability.
 The services provided are based on the operation plan described in detail in the grant proposal document.
 The program is awarded funding based on this proposal, making it the official contract between USU and the US Department of Education in Washington, DC.
 USU Student Support Services Project is 86% federally funded at $292,340 annually.
-The Principal Investigator for this grant is Dennis Kohler, the Director of the SSS Program.
+The Principal Investigator for this grant is Dennis Kohler, the SSS Program Administrator.

-SSS is a federal grant program whose objective is to assist those who are first generation, low income and/or have a documented disability, who are admitted to Utah State University as a bachelor degree candidate.
+SSS is a federal grant program whose objective is to assist those who are first generation, low income and/or have a documented disability, who are admitted to Utah State University as a bachelor degree candidate at the Logan Campus.

 The Student Support Services will be an exemplary TRIO program for its best practices in serving disadvantaged students by providing "holistic and integrated services" at Utah State University, the state of Utah, and the region.

 Student Support Services seeks to support disadvantaged students who have potential to meet the challenges of higher education by strengthening and developing their academic and self-management skills.
 Its focus is to insure that participants in the program have a realistic chance to persist in school and graduate from Utah State University.
 To accomplish these objectives Student Support Services provides services to enhance students' academic success, personal skills, and social skills.
 Providing services in these areas corresponds to the University's mission to support students' intellectual development, personal growth, and community advancement.

 To implement the program's aims as outlined in its mission statement, the Utah State University Student Support Services program focuses on five major goals: